Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

     }

 ```
-You can find all required assets for this function in the folder [Humidity Filter Function](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureIoTEdgeFunctions/HumidityFilterFunction "Humidity Filter Function")

-Also, the IoT Hub routes now will be extended to the following configuration:
+* Also, the IoT Hub routes now will be extended to the following configuration:

 ```json
      {